 Garlic is our most important garden plant.

 HOW TO: Separate the cloves.
-Cut off the hard ends and slice the cloves up.
-Put them on a flat surface such as a cookie tray and let dry really well.
-Grind in”coffee” grinder.
+Cut off the hard ends, rinse them and slice the cloves up.
+Put them on a flat surface such as a cookie tray or screen and let dry really well.

 If you don’t let them dry all the way, they are still good.
 Whiz them up only part way and use them as garlic flakes.
 You don’t have to use a coffee grinder use a small whizzer OR HAND GRATE.
 Works just as good.